Ungeziefi/Subnautica-Mods/README.md

 - [MrOshaw](https://github.com/mroshaw) for the [Subnautica Modding Guide](https://mroshaw.github.io/).
 - The [Subnautica Modding](https://discord.com/invite/subnautica-modding-324207629784186882) Discord server for their help and resources, especially EldritchCarMaker and Essence.
 #### Disclaimer
-All of the code ported from Tweaks and Fixes was cleaned, improved, and commented where suitable.
+All of the code ported from Tweaks and Fixes was optimized and commented.
 User-facing differences worth noting are mentioned in the 2 files linked above.